Estadio Olímpico Pascual Guerrero: History

 In 2005, due to the 43rd edition of the South American Championships in Athletics, the synthetic track was repaired in several sections, this time using a material approved by the International Association of Athletics Federations (IAAF) named Sport Flex.
 The stadium's tracks, fields, and the nearby sports complex underwent further renovations since October 2006 ahead of the 2008 National Games, with a large-scale renovation work that saw the construction of boxes and VIP areas in the western grandstand and underground parking in the southern stand, the replacement of the former electronic board for a new screen, the installation of seats throughout the stadium, as well as a new roof covering all grandstands of the stadium and consisting of a series of Calatrava trusses supporting a membrane or fabric structure being performed in preparation of the 2011 FIFA U-20 World Cup.
 The works began in the southern grandstand and lasted 16 months.
 Due to the new seating, stadium capacity was decreased to 35,405-seated stadium spectators.

+The stadium was damaged in the 2026 Colombia earthquake on 10 August.